dgahle/Simple-Wet-Bulb-Temperature/README.md

 ## Getting Started (Build, Test, and Run)

-This example repo has been written in Python 3.9 and the dependencies are listed in requirements.txt.
+This example repo has been written in Python 3.11 and the dependencies are listed in requirements.txt.
 The script setup_project.sh will build the conda environment, install dependencies, and create the input/output folders and the configuration file.
 The actions the of setup_project.sh are:
 1. Create virtual python environment:
-`conda create -n PythonRepositoryTemplate python=3.9 --yes`
+`conda create -n WetBulb python=3.11 --yes`
 2. Install the dependencies:
 `pip install -r requirements.txt`
 3. Setting up the repo directories: